 Have you ever wondered if there’s a difference between all those dishes you see at your local Target or department store?
-Besides the obvious dish education your receive when you sign up for your registry, there’s actually some differences that could help you decide on the best everyday or causal dish sets.
-I’ve been scoring books and the internet to check out these differences because I wanted to see if there was something I didn’t know and I guess I found a few things worth sharing:0)
+Besides the obvious dish education your receive when you sign up for your registry, there’s actually some differences that could help you decide on the best everyday or casual dish sets.
+I’ve been scouring books and the internet to check out these differences because I wanted to see if there was something I didn’t know and I guess I found a few things worth sharing:0)

 Basically everyday dinnerware comes in a few different materials which include earthenware, stoneware, porcelain, glass or plastic.
 The most expensive everyday dinnerware sets are going to boast features such as chip resistant and made of the most durable porcelain and stoneware.
 The most versatile color choice when buying would be white or off white set because it’s easy to coordinate, showcases your food a whole lot better, and most likely won’t fade.
 One thing I suggest when upgrading your everyday china or choosing a set for the first time it to get something that’s timeless.
 Meaning something that will last you a few decades or so or even forever.
 Think of something that would be a great hand me down to your daughters or granddaughters or any other dish lover in the family.